-- Goods imported into Bahrain which are either zero-rated or VAT exempt when they are supplied locally in Bahrain (e.g., basic food items, investment precious metals, pearls and precious stones, prescribed medicines and medical equipment, etc.).
-Please consult the VAT General Guide for further detail of goods which are zero-rated or VAT exempt in these circumstances. - Import of necessities and equipment for persons with special needs, where the importer possesses the relevant documentation in accordance with the conditions and controls stipulated in the Customs Law. - Goods imported which are exempt from customs duties in accordance with the Customs Law under one of the following customs exemptions: - Diplomatic exemption - Military exemption - Returned goods - Import of personal belongings and household appliances by Bahraini citizens residing abroad and foreigners who are coming to reside in Bahrain for the first time - Import of personal effects and gifts accompanied by a passenger.
+Goods imported in Bahrain which are either zero-rated or VAT exempt when they are supplied locally in Bahrain (e.g., basic food items, investment precious metals, pearls and precious stones, prescribed medicines and medical equipment, etc.).
+Please consult the VAT General Guide for further detail of goods which are zero-rated or VAT exempt in these circumstances.

+- Import of necessities and equipment for persons with special needs, where the importer possesses the relevant documentation in accordance with the conditions and controls stipulated in the Customs Law - Goods imported which are exempt from customs duties in accordance with the Customs Law under one of the following customs exemptions: - Diplomatic exemption - Military exemption - Returned goods - Import of personal belongings and household appliances by Bahraini citizens residing abroad and foreigners who are coming to reside in Bahrain for the first time - Import of personal effects and gifts accompanied by a passenger

-1.1.5.
-Person liable for VAT due on an import of goods
+4.1.4.
+Who is liable for the Bahrain VAT due on an import of goods?